 And boy does this funny book for cancer patients work!
 Somehow, the combination of self-irony, political incorrectness, and underhanded dark humor had us in stitches.
 While it can be quite dark at times, and some of the medical procedures are shockingly descriptive for a poem (or a horror script, for that matter), the overall effect is enthralling.

 Crazy Sexy Cancer Tips by Kris Carr is winning the prize for most controversial book on our list of funny books for cancer patients (by a country mile).
 Let’s get one thing straight, if you take this book at face value as a book of “tips” you are not getting your money’s worth.

 Sure, at first glance it might seem like that should be the point of the book, right?
 But it really isn’t.
 In a story that starts with the notion that going to yoga is a cure for hangovers, you know the depth (or lack thereof) of literature that you’re getting into.

 What you do get, however, is a funny book for cancer patients that reminds us very much of that intense, crazy, funny girl we all know and can only stand for half an hour at a time.

 Sure, her ideas about nutrition are completely insane, and she gives you way too many details about her colon; but she knows how to party, and she always has a smile on and she will drag you out of a funk whether you like it or not.
 If you can stand a bit of celebrity gossip and hen talk, and feel that the occasional romp out with the girls is refreshing and just the thing you need, then this book is for you.

-5. Alisa Grodsky’s Cancer Crackup: A book of chemo-induced wit, whimsy, and warrior.
-All proceeds (read 100%) go to cancer research
+Alisa Grodsky’s Cancer Crackup: A book of chemo-induced wit, whimsy, and warrior.

-An Expat from Romania living in Italy, Alex shares her life with her musician husband, crazy dog, and her mad passion for writing stories.
+Alex Pana, the author of "Funny Books for cancer patients!," is an Expat from Romania living in Italy.
+Alex shares her life with her musician husband, her crazy dog, and her mad passion for writing stories.